Criticality of a Stochastic Dense Associative Memory Model with Exponential Interaction Function: Concluding remarks

-In summary, the sub- and super-critical regions display normal diffusion and Browian motion, thus implying a Markovian dynamics of fluctuations in the network, while in the critical region, which is found approximately in the range $p^c \sim 0.23-0.3$ depending on the number of patterns $N$, the anomalous diffusion scaling indicates that the dynamics are characterized by persistent long-range, i.e., non-Markovian, memory.
+In summary, the sub- and super-critical regions of the SEDAM model display normal diffusion and Brownian motion, thus implying Markovian dynamics of fluctuations in the network, while in the critical region, whose extent and memory features depend on the particular dataset (Rademacher or MNIST) considered and on the number of patterns $K$, the anomalous diffusion scaling exponent $H$ indicates that the dynamics are characterized by persistent long-range, i.e., non-Markovian, memory.
+Similar observations can also be made regarding the SHN model, though it is important to note that its storage capacity and noise tolerance are significantly lower.